MVC Areas with example

 Now you can create controllers, views, and models in the Department area like as below.

-How to see view with in Areas
+How to see the view within Areas

 Now, let's see how to view your Index view with the help of Page Inspector as shown below.